-Revenues of the Bienville Parish Ward 4 & 5 Fire Protection District consist principally of property taxes, other intergovernmental revenues, donations, and interest income.
-Property taxes are recorded in the year for which the taxes are levied and budgeted.
+Revenues of the Caddo Parish Fire District Number Three consist principally of property taxes, service charges on property, transport fees collected from billings, grants, other intergovernmental revenues, and interest income.
+Property taxes and service charges are recorded in the year for which the taxes are levied.
 Property taxes are assessed on a calendar year basis, become due on November 15 of each year, and become delinquent on December 31.
-The taxes are generally collected in December of the current year and January and February of the ensuing year.
-The 2021 tax levy is intended to fund the 2022 fiscal year; therefore, the levy has been recorded as a receivable and deferred inflows of resources.
+Because the 2021 tax levy and service charge assessment are intended to fund the 2022 fiscal year, the levy and assessment have been recorded as a receivable and deferred inflows of resources.
 Interest income is recorded when earned.
-Donations and other intergovernmental revenues are recorded when received in cash because they are generally not measurable until actually received.
+Transport fees, grants, and other intergovernmental revenues are recorded when received because they are generally not measurable until actually received.
+Sales taxes are recognized in the period in which the underlying exchange has occurred.